alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $dev bundle install
 ```

+> Note: this may take a while, so feel free to stop it by pressing Ctrl+c as the next step will show why it doesn't matter at this point.

 You can see that the gems required for content-publisher are installed!
 However, anything you do here won't persist - if you were to quit the container and then go back in exactly the same way, all the gems would need to be re-installed again.

 By default gems are saved to `/usr/local/bundle` within the container.
 But everything in the container is destroyed and reset to the image when it's shut down.

-We could mount that path to the same on your `$mac` but there is a Docker way of providing storage.
+We could mount that path to the same on your `$mac` but there is a Docker way of providing storage which is also [faster](https://docs.docker.com/docker-for-mac/osxfs-caching/).

 #### Persistent volumes